Moving To Work FY 27 Plan

 SDHC is required to submit an MTW Plan to the U.S. Department of Housing and Urban Development (HUD) every year that must obtain HUD’s approval.
 The MTW Plan Amendment includes details on the number of households planned to be served within the fiscal year; planned changes in housing stock, leasing and waiting lists; and summaries of sources and uses of MTW funding.
 The MTW Plan Amendment also contains descriptions of MTW activities previously approved by HUD in addition to proposals for new activities and updates to existing activities for HUD approval.

-Fiscal Year (FY) 2026 MTW Annual Plan Amendment Updates and Proposals
+Fiscal Year (FY) 2027 MTW Annual Plan Updates and Proposals

-MTW Annual Plan Amendment Public Comment and Public Hearing
+MTW Annual Plan Public Comment and Public Hearing

 Comments may be submitted by email to MTWPlan@sdhc.org, online using the form below or mailed to: